Tissue Cartography with ImSAnE (Image Surface Analysis Environment)

 Vertex Model Simulations

 Epithelial monolayers can be approximated by two-dimensional polygonal tilings that can be described by the vertex coordinates.
 The mechanics of the tissue can then be modeled by assigning tensions to interfaces and pressures to cells, possibly based on a model relating these properties to levels of cytoskeletal proteins.
 This framework includes cell rearrangement in a straightforward way through T1 transitions and simplifies cell signaling in a natural way to involve only cells and cell interfaces.
 I developed a simulation framework that we applied to simulating overgrowing clones in an epithelial monolayer with a mechanical feedback on myosin levels.
-This framework is now being extended to include patterning and more general geometries.

 Read the paper that includes the simulations or download the code at github.com/idse/mechanicalFeedback.